-Applicants who are unsuccessful will be notified in writing advising them that they have the right to appeal within 30 days of the original decision.
+Applicants who are unsuccessful will be notified in writing to advise them that they have the right to appeal within 30 days of the original decision.

-There is now a £10 administration fee for replacing lost or faulty Freedom Passes.
+There is now a £12 administration fee for replacing lost or faulty Freedom Passes.
 Replacements for lost or damaged passes will incur the fee.
 A charge will be made to replace Freedom Passes which are claimed to be faulty but a refund will be offered if a test proves the pass was faulty.
 If a crime reference number is provided, no charge will be made to replace a stolen Freedom Pass.
 But without a crime reference number, the pass would be considered lost.

 If your Freedom Pass has been lost or stolen or is faulty, please contact London Councils on 0300 330 1433.
 A new pass will be sent to your home address by post within 10 working days.